 Father’s Day is a special time for all dads to celebrate the relationship between father and child.
 On the morning of Father’s Day many children will be handing over hand-made gifts and cards, lovingly folded, painted and glued together.
 Some dads will be brought a cup of tea or coffee or breakfast in bed.
 For others, none of this will be possible, but they will still celebrate the fact that they are dads to much loved and special children.

-Jack, who has Cerebral Palsy and Epilepsy, has been coming to Helen & Douglas House with his family for short breaks for respite care since he was two years old, which is 13 years ago.
-Jack has two brothers Noah aged seven and Leon aged 24.
+Jack, who has Cerebral Palsy and Epilepsy, has been coming to Helen & Douglas House with his family for short breaks for respite care since he was two years old.
+Jack has two brothers Noah and Leon.

 Jason, Jack’s Dad, talked to us about what Father’s Day is like in their house.
 ‘It is very much like very much like every other day.
 We still have nursing and caring responsibilities and medicines to give Jack.
 But it is also a special day to spend with Jack and his brothers Noah and Leon who will visit.
 I am made to feel very special by my lovely family.
 There will be treats, cards and a trip to Silverstone race track.
 Jack, Leon and I love motor bikes but most of all I love family time.

 ‘Being a Dad is a privilege to see my children happy, smiling and laughing.
 I am proud to see them grow up and achieve things.
 Being a Dad to Jack is all of these things, however it can be heart breaking too.
 It is difficult to see him struggle with seizures and the many other medical needs he has.
 It can also be exhausting from many sleepless nights and from the continuous care.